swhitefi/Comparative_Genomics/day1_afternoon/README.md

 ANN field will provide information such as the impact of variants (HIGH/LOW/MODERATE/MODIFIER) on genes and transcripts along with other useful annotations.

-Detailed information of ANN field and sequence onlogy terms that it uses can be found [here](http://snpeff.sourceforge.net/SnpEff_manual.html#input)
+Detailed information of ANN field and sequence ontology terms that it uses can be found [here](http://snpeff.sourceforge.net/SnpEff_manual.html#input)

 **4. Generate Statistics report using samtools, vcftools and qualimap**